optimagic-dev/optimagic/docs/source/inference/moments_inference.rst

 .. currentmodule:: estimagic.inference.moment_covs

 In this section we document how to calculate standard errors of a GMM or MSM estimator.
-We use the notation and formulations provided in section 13.25 of
+We use the notation and formulations provided in section 13.25 of :cite:`Hansen2019`

-Bruce E. Hansen - Econometrics (https://www.ssc.wisc.edu/~bhansen/econometrics)
+Bruce E. Hansen - Econometrics,  (https://www.ssc.wisc.edu/~bhansen/econometrics)

 The distribution of the estimator is shaped by the moment conditions, which are functions of the estimated parameter :math:`\beta` to the real numbers.
 We denote the